Goal of Lab 6:

 • Transition into the adjacent vowels

-We will focus on formant transitions in this section; we will discuss VOT and spectral pattern in class.
+We will focus on formant transitions in this section.
 Focus on the differences associated with place of articulation (i.e. the differences between /p b/, /t d/ and /k g/.

 • Open the following sound files in Praat: “Lab6_a_stop_a.wav” and “Lab6_i_stop_i.wav”